9veedz/4leggedspiderbot/PCB/redme (2).md

 | Output filter capacitors | Clean up the buck output |
 | Header pins | Connections and module mounting |

-Also broke out multiple I2C ports on separate pins — makes it easy to chain extra sensors or modules without fighting over the same lines.
+Also broke out multiple I2C ports on separate pins makes it easy to chain extra sensors or modules without fighting over the same lines.

-The robot gets controlled through a webpage the ESP32-S3 hosts over WiFi — the phone does all the heavy lifting (IK, gait logic) and sends commands down to the PCA9685 which then drives the servos.
+The robot gets controlled through a webpage the ESP32-S3 hosts over WiFi. the phone does all the heavy lifting (IK, gait logic) and sends commands down to the PCA9685 which then drives the servos.

 **Front**